videojs/videojs-contrib-eme/README.md

 player.eme.initializeMediaKeys(emeOptions, emeCallback, suppressErrorsIfPossible);
 ```

-With `suppressErrorsIfPossible` set to `false` (the default), the error handler
+When `suppressErrorsIfPossible` is set to `false` (the default) and an error
-will be invoked after the callback finishes, and `error` called on the player.
+occurs, the error handler will be invoked after the callback finishes, and
+`error` called on the player.
+When set to `true` and an error occurs, the
-When set to `true`, the error handler will not be invoked, with the exception
-of `mskeyerror` errors in IE11.
+error handler will not be invoked, with the exception of `mskeyerror` errors
+in IE11 since they cannot be suppressed asynchronously.

 ### Passing methods seems complicated